Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/03-LAB_SC_100_Lab2_Ex2_Conditional_Access.md

 ### Task 1 - Create trusted network

-In this task you will create a named location using your VM's external IP address to define a trusted network you can use in a conditional access policy in the following tasks.
+In this task, you will create a named location using your VM's external IP address to define a trusted network you can use in a conditional access policy in the following tasks.
 You will use this address because your machine is located within your company network.

 1. Open a **PowerShell** window with administrator access